The Asymptotic State of Decaying Turbulence: Basic results

 \subsection{Energy spectrum}

-As stated earlier, the simulations were initialized using the model spectrum (Eq.~(\ref{eq:modal_spect})) with low-wavenumber slopes of $p_0 = 2$ (for the BS case) and $p_0 = 4$ (for the LKB case).
-Both initializations possess a distinct $k^{-5/3}$ inertial range.
+As stated earlier, the simulations were initialized using the model spectrum (equation~\ref{eq:modal_spect}) with low-wavenumber slopes of $p_0 = 2$ (for the BS case) and $p_0 = 4$ (for the LKB case).
+Both initializations possess a distinct $k^{-5/3}$ for higher $k$, reflecting the existence of the inertial range.

-Figure~\ref{fig:ene_spectra_k2} shows the evolution of the energy spectrum for $Re_{\lambda} = 105$ (Case 5 in Table~\ref{tab:sims_k2}) at various normalized times.
-We selected this specific case for detailed spectral analysis because it was initialized with a particularly small value of the integral length scale ($L\approx 0.58\% \text{ of } L_{box}$), resulting in an extended $k^2$ scaling range at low wavenumbers.
+\hyperref[fig:ene_spectra_k2]{Figure}~\ref{fig:ene_spectra_k2} shows the evolution of the energy spectrum for $Re_{\lambda} = 105$ (case 5 in \hyperref[tab:sims_k2]{table}~\ref{tab:sims_k2}) at various normalized times.
+We selected this specific case for detailed spectral analysis because it was initialized with a particularly small value of the integral length scale ($L\approx 0.58\% \text{ of } L_{\mathrm{box}}$), resulting in an extended $k^2$ scaling range at low wavenumbers.
 This allows for a longer observation of the large-scale dynamics without the influence from finite-domain effects.